arangodb/docs/3.5/hot-backup-restore-limitations.md

-Unlike dumps created with [_arangodump_](backup-restore.html) and restored with [_arangorestore_](backup-restore.html), backups can only be restored to the same type and structure of deployment.
+Unlike dumps created with [_arangodump_](backup-restore.html) and restored with [_arangorestore_](backup-restore.html), hot backups can only be restored to the same type and structure of deployment.
-This means that one cannot restore a 3-node ArangoDB cluster's backup to any other deployment than another 3-node ArangoDB cluster of the same version.
+This means that one cannot restore a 3-node ArangoDB cluster's hot backup to any other deployment than another 3-node ArangoDB cluster of the same version.

 RocksDB Only for Now
 --------------------

-Backups rely on creation of hard links on actual RocksDB data files and directories.
+Hot backups rely on creation of hard links on actual RocksDB data files and directories.
 The same or according file system level mechanisms are not available to MMFiles deployments.

 Storage Space
 -------------

-Without the creation of backups, RocksDB keeps compacting the file system level files as the operation continues.
+Without the creation of hot backups, RocksDB keeps compacting the file system level files as the operation continues.
 Compacted files are subsequently deleted automatically.
-Every backup needs to hold on to the files as they were at the moment of the backup creation, thus preventing the deletions and consequently growing the storage space of the ArangoDB data directory.
+Every hot backup needs to hold on to the files as they were at the moment of the hot backup creation, thus preventing the deletions and consequently growing the storage space of the ArangoDB data directory.
 That growth of course depends on the amount of write operations per time.